jysalaun/meta-nxp-connectivity/README.md

     $ zstd -d imx-image-multimedia-imx6ullevk.wic.zst
     $ sudo dd if=imx-image-multimedia-imx6ullevk.wic of=/dev/sdc bs=4M conv=fsync

-    # For i.MX93 EVK:
-    $ zstd -d imx-image-multimedia-imx93evk-iwxxx-matter.wic.zst
-    $ sudo dd if=imx-image-multimedia-imx93evk-iwxxx-matter.wic of=/dev/sdc bs=4M conv=fsync

     # For i.MX91 EVK:
     $ zstd -d imx-image-multimedia-imx91evk-iwxxx-matter.wic.zst
     $ sudo dd if=imx-image-multimedia-imx91evk-iwxxx-matter.wic of=/dev/sdc bs=4M conv=fsync

+    # For i.MX91 QSB:
+    $ zstd -d imx-image-multimedia-imx91qsb-iwxxx-matter.wic.zst
+    $ sudo dd if=imx-image-multimedia-imx91qsb-iwxxx-matter.wic of=/dev/sdc bs=4M conv=fsync

 For use with the uuu method, please install [uuu](https://github.com/nxp-imx/mfgtools/releases/tag/uuu_1.5.182) on your host and make sure it is at least version 1.5.182.

     $ uuu -version
     uuu (Universal Update Utility) for nxp imx chips -- libuuu_1.5.182-0-gda3cd53

 ___Before flashing the image, follow the prompts on the board to put the board into serial download mode.
-After flashing the image, please put i.MX8M Mini EVK, i.MX6ULL EVK, i.MX93 EVK, i.MX91 EVK into MicroSD boot mode to boot the image from the MicroSD card.
+After flashing the image, please put i.MX93 FRDM, i.MX93 EVK, i.MX8M Mini EVK, i.MX6ULL EVK, i.MX91 EVK and i.MX91 QSB into MicroSD boot mode to boot the image from the MicroSD card.
 And please put i.MX8ULP EVK into EMMC boot mode to boot the image from the EMMC.___

     $ cd ${MY_images}

+    # For i.MX93 FRDM and i.MX93 EVK:
+    $ sudo uuu -b sd_all imx-image-multimedia-imx93evk-iwxxx-matter.wic.zst

     # For i.MX8M Mini EVK:
     $ sudo uuu -b sd_all imx-image-multimedia-imx8mmevk-matter.wic.zst